Program Requirements for Classics (Classics), 2022-2023

 Time-to-Degree

 Full-time students are expected to complete the Ph.D. degree within 12 quarters after entry into the doctoral program.
-Students who, in the seventh year in the doctoral program, not counting time spent on leave of absence, have ceased to make acceptable progress toward the degree, following warning, will be recommended for termination from the program.
+Students who, in the seventh year in the doctoral program, not counting time spent on leave of absence, have ceased to make acceptable progress toward the degree, following warning, will be recommended for academic disqualification from the program.

 DEGREE NORMATIVE TIME TO ATC (Quarters) NORMATIVE TTD MAXIMUM TTD